wzrzt/Co-occur/README.md

-# WareEmbedding
+# Ware analysis like Words
-Ware to vector imitating word to vector.
+Co-occurence matrix --> PPMI matrix
 class OrderManager: query new orders
 class WareIndex: add index to each ware, and the index of each ware is the position of the ware in cooccurance matrix.
 class CooCcurMatix: Calculate cooccurance matrix for all wares occurs in orders.